Not All Knowledge Is Created Equal: Mutual Distillation of Confident Knowledge: Experiments

-\textbf{MKD for two networks of the same architecture.} In Table~\ref{table:different_models}'s same part, we present the results of the baseline CE, self distillation methods (Tf-KD$_{reg}$~\cite{yuan2020revisiting}, ProselfLC and MyLC), offline KD (SSKD~\cite{xu2020knowledge}), ensemble KD(KDCL, here we use two same nets) and mutual distillation algorithms (SyncMKD, and CMD-P+MyLC) under noisy scenarios.
-SyncMKD and KDCL distill all knowledge without selection.
-CMD-P+MyLC achieve \textbf{17\%-18\%} absolute improvement compared to SyncMKD and KDCL under the same archiecture, ResNet34.

-\textbf{MKD for two networks of different architectures.} For self KD methods, we train each model individually while together for MKD methods(with mutual distillation).
-In Table \ref{table:different_models}'s different part, we show CMD's effectiveness for training two different networks, ResNet18 and ShufflenetV2.
-CMD improves for around {8\%} for ResNet18 and {1-3\%} for ShuffleNetV2 compared to the second place.
+In Table~\ref{table:different_models}, we present the results of the baseline CE, self KD methods (Tf-KD$_{reg}$~\cite{yuan2020revisiting}, ProselfLC and MyLC), and mutual distillation algorithms (MKD, KDCL, CMD-P+ProSelfLC, and CMD-P+MyLC) under noisy scenarios.
+For self KD methods, we train each model individually (i.e., without mutual distillation) while for MKD methods, we train them together (i.e., with mutual distillation). \begin{itemize} \item \textbf{MKD for two networks of the same architecture.} In Table~\ref{table:different_models} (same), CMD-P+MyLC achieves \textbf{17\%-18\%} absolute improvement compared to MKD and KDCL.
+All experiments are trained for 100 epoch. \item \textbf{MKD for two networks of different architectures.} In Table \ref{table:different_models} (difference), we demonstrate CMD's effectiveness for training two different networks, ResNet18 and ShufflenetV2.
+CMD improves MyLC for around {3\%} for ResNet18 and {1-3\%} for ShuffleNetV2.
+Each experiment is trained for 200 epoch. \end{itemize}